Cardamom mosaic virus

-The cardamom mosaic virus (CdMV) is a mosaic virus that affects the production of green cardamom (E. cardamomum).
+Cardamom mosaic virus (CdMV) is a mosaic virus that affects the production of green cardamom (E. cardamomum).
 It is a member of the genus Macluravirus (recognized under the family Potyviridae by ICTV in 1988), and is transmitted through aphids (P. caladii) and infected rhizomes, the former in a non-persistent manner.

 Host and symptoms

 Green cardamom is one of the world's very ancient spices.
 Known as the “queen of spices”, because of their aroma and flavor, it is one of the most exotic and highly priced spices.
 It is the world's third most expensive spice after vanilla and saffron.
 Although India is the top producer of the spice, producing 31.1% of the world's cardamom followed by Guatemala and Nepal, Guatemala is the top exporter (exporting 43.6% of the world's cardamom) followed by Nepal and India.

 Cardamom suffers from several oomycetous, fungal, viral, nematode-induced diseases and pests that affect the productivity and the industry as a whole.
 Among them, "mosaic disease" or "katte disease" is one of the major diseases in cardamom that has resulted in a reduction in its production.

 The virus was reported at first in southern India in the 1900s by Mollison and it has also highly affected Guatemala and Sri Lanka.
 The disease is widely distributed among cardamom-cultivating regions.
 The cardamom production industry in some parts of Guatemala started showing symptoms of the disease, after which all nearby plantations of the southern-pacific coastal region (producing 60% of the total cardamom) were infected with the disease.
 Recent surveys conducted in cardamom-producing areas of India for CdMV have revealed its prevalence in most of the cardamom plantations in Karnataka.
 It has been reported that based on the time and stage of infection, there is a variation in yield loss due to CdMV.
 It has been reported that early infection at a young stage leads to almost 100%, whereas higher crop loss ranges from 38 to 68.7% from first to the third year for monocultured cardamom, leading to declining of the infected plants occurring within 3 to 5 years (the economic cycle of a healthy cardamom plant starts from the third year and can last up to 8–10 years).
 Chemical management practices, breeding for resistance and cross-protection show limited success against CdMV.
 Early detection of the virus, use of virus-free seedlings, and eradication of the vector and infected clumps are a few methods of CdMV disease management.